 This course is part of the Fundamentals of Livestock Handling online skills training.

-This online course covers the basics in best practice stock handling techniques in a feedlot environment.
+This online course covers the basics in lairage and what it means to you as a feedlot employee.

 After completion of the online training, an on the ground competency assessment is available so you can demonstrate your skills and competency in this area.

 This E-learning series has been by funded grain-fed levies and matching federal government R&D contributions in consultation with the Australian Lot Feeders’ Association.

 Learning outcomes and competencies